First of all when it comes to photography I certainly am not an expert and I'm sure there are many people who take better photos than me.

 Photography for me has always been a side hobby and I love to try and capture the dogs personalities for all to see, however taking photos of dogs isn't as easy as it seems.
 I can take up to 100-150 photos in a 1 hour walk but that doesn't mean I just stand there taking photos in that full hour (with cameras these days you can take 6 a second).

-You might think taking great photos of dogs isn't very important but I believe its the little things like this. that make all the difference.
+You might think taking great photos of dogs isn't very important but I believe its the little things like this that makes all the difference.
 To me a blurry mess of a photo of a dog doesn't capture anything.

 So here's my guide to taking great photos as a dog walker.